safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 ```

 - **`ethersAdapter`** : An instance of the `EthersAdapter` class.
-- **`rpcUrl`** : The RPC for the chosen chain.
+- **`rpcUrl`** : The RPC for the selected chain.
-- **`bundlerUrl`** : The URL of the bundler.
+- **`bundlerUrl`** : The bundler's URL.
 - **`safeModulesVersion`** : The version of the [Safe Modules contract](https://github.com/safe-global/safe-modules-deployments/tree/main/src/assets/safe-4337-module).
-- **`customContracts`** : An object containing custom contract addresses.
-This is optional and if no custom contracts are provided we will use some defaults
+- **`customContracts`** : An object with custom contract addresses.
+This is optional, if no custom contracts are provided, default ones will be used.
   - **`entryPointAddress`** : The address of the entry point.
-The SDK uses a default address calling the `eth_supportedEntryPoints` when not provided.
+Defaults to the address returned by the `eth_supportedEntryPoints` method.
-  - **`safe4337ModuleAddress`** : The address of the Safe4337 module.
-The SDK uses a default address from the [`safe-modules-deployments`](https://github.com/safe-global/safe-modules-deployments/tree/main/src/assets/safe-4337-module) repository when not provided.
+  - **`safe4337ModuleAddress`** : The address of the `Safe4337Module`.
+Defaults to `safe-modules-deployments`.
-  - **`addModulesLibAddress`** : The address of the AddModules library.
-The SDK uses a default address from the [`safe-modules-deployments`](https://github.com/safe-global/safe-modules-deployments/tree/main/src/assets/safe-4337-module) repository when not provided.
+  - **`addModulesLibAddress`** : The address of the `AddModulesLib` library.
+Defaults to `safe-modules-deployments`.
-- **`options`** : The options for the Safe account.
+- **`options`** : The Safe account options.
-  - **`safeAddress`** : The address of the Safe.
-You can provide only this prop for using an existing Safe account.
+  - **`safeAddress`** : The Safe address.
+You can only use this prop to specify an existing Safe account.
-  - **`owners`** : An array of Safe owners.
+  - **`owners`** : The array with Safe owners.
   - **`threshold`** : The Safe threshold.
-This is the number of owners required to sign to execute a transaction.
+This is the number of owners required to sign and execute a transaction.
   - **`safeVersion`** : The version of the [Safe contract](https://github.com/safe-global/safe-deployments/tree/main/src/assets).
-  - **`saltNonce`** : The Safe salt.
-Changing this value will create different Safe (predicted) addresses
+  - **`saltNonce`** : The Safe salt nonce.
+Changing this value enables the creation of different safe (predicted) addresses using the same configuration (`owners`, `threshold`, and `safeVersion`).
-- **`paymasterOptions`** : The options for the paymaster.
+- **`paymasterOptions`** : The paymaster options.
-  - **`paymasterUrl`** : The URL of the paymaster.
-You can get this URL from the management Dashboard of the chosen paymaster services provider.
-This URL is going to be used to get accurate gas estimations
+  - **`paymasterUrl`** : The paymaster URL.
+You can obtain the URL from the management dashboard of the selected services provider.
+This URL will be used for gas estimations.
-  - **`isSponsored`** : A boolean to indicate if we want to use a paymaster fo sponsor transactions.
+  - **`isSponsored`** : A boolean flag to indicate if we want to use a paymaster to sponsor transactions.
-  - **`sponsorshipPolicyId`** : The sponsorship policy ID.
-You can get this ID from the management Dashboard of the chosen paymaster services provider.
+  - **`sponsorshipPolicyId`** : The sponsorship policy ID can be obtained from the management dashboard of the selected payment services provider.
-  - **`paymasterAddress`** : The address of the paymaster contract to be used.
+  - **`paymasterAddress`** : The address of the paymaster contract to use.
-  - **`paymasterTokenAddress`** : The address of the paymaster token to be used to pay the transactions.
+  - **`paymasterTokenAddress`** : The paymaster token address for transaction fee payments.
-  - **`amountToApprove`** : The amount of the `paymasterTokenAddress` to approve to be used.
+  - **`amountToApprove`** : The `paymasterTokenAddress` amount to approve.

 **Returns**
 A promise that resolves to an instance of the `Safe4337Pack`.

 **Caveats**

-- This method should be used to create the initial instance instead of the regular constructor.
+- Use this method to create the initial instance instead of the standard constructor.
-- You can use [this](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit/src/adapters/ethers) for reference to create `EthersAdapter` instances.
+- You can refer to [this link](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit/src/adapters/ethers) to create instances of `EthersAdapter`.
-- You can get different URL and contract addresses from the management Dashboards of the chosen provider as the `bundlerUrl`, `paymasterUrl`, `paymasterAddress` and `paymasterTokenAddress`, `sponsorshipPolicyId` and even the `rpcUrl`
+- You can find various URLs and contract addresses in the management dashboards of your selected provider.
+These include `bundlerUrl`, `paymasterUrl`, `paymasterAddress`, `paymasterTokenAddress`, `sponsorshipPolicyId`, and `rpcUrl`.
-- The SDK uses some [default versions](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/relay-kit/src/packs/safe-4337/Safe4337Pack.ts#L34-L35) when `safeModulesVersion` or `safeVersion` are not provided.
+- The SDK uses default versions when `safeModulesVersion` or `safeVersion` are not specified.
+You can find more details [here](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/relay-kit/src/packs/safe-4337/Safe4337Pack.ts#L34-L35).
-- The `saltNonce` affects the output Safe address based on the `protocol-kit` way of [generating predicted addresses](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/protocol-kit/src/contracts/utils.ts#L245-L315)
+- The `saltNonce` derives different Safe addresses by using the `protocol-kit` method `predictSafeAddress`.
+You can find more details about this process [here](https://github.com/safe-global/safe-core-sdk/blob/924ae56ff707509e561c99296fb5e1fbc2050d28/packages/protocol-kit/src/contracts/utils.ts#L245-L315).
-- We have two typical ways of initialize the pack.
-One is using an existing account with the `safeAddress` prop and the other is using the `owners`, `threshold`, `saltNonce`, and `safeVersion` props to predict a new Safe account.
-You can use this second method as well with existing addresses as the output address generated from the prediction will be the same given the same inputs.
+- We typically initialize the pack in two ways.
+One way is by using an existing account with the `safeAddress` prop.
+The other way is by using the `owners`, `threshold`, `saltNonce`, and `safeVersion` props to create a new Safe account.
+You can also apply the second method to existing addresses, as the output address will be the same if the inputs are identical.
+- The SDK queries `eth_supportedEntryPoints` for a default `entryPointAddress` if not given.
+It fetches `safe4337ModuleAddress` and `addModulesLibAddress` from the `safe-modules-deployments` repository if not provided.
+You can find them at: [safe-modules-deployments](https://github.com/safe-global/safe-modules-deployments/tree/main/src/assets/safe-4337-module).
 - Using a paymaster to sponsor transactions is optional.
-You can use the `isSponsored` prop to indicate if you want to use a paymaster to sponsor transactions.
-If you don't want to use a paymaster to sponsor transactions, you can omit the `paymasterOptions` prop.
-Some approvals are needed to use a paymaster to sponsor transactions.
+You can indicate if you want to use a paymaster by setting the `isSponsored` prop.
+If not, you can skip the `paymasterOptions` prop.
+Approval is required to use a paymaster so remember to add the `paymasterTokenAddress` of the ERC-20 token that will pay the fees.
-- You can use the `amountToApprove` prop to specify the amount of the `paymasterTokenAddress` to approve to be used.
-You should use this prop when the Safe account does not exist and you want to approve the paymaster token to be used to pay the transactions and the Safe account deployment.
+- Specify the amount to approve for the `paymasterTokenAddress` using the `amountToApprove` prop.
+This is necessary when the Safe account is not created, and you need to approve the paymaster token for transaction payments and Safe account setup.

 ### `new Safe4337Pack({protocolKit, bundlerClient, publicClient, bundlerUrl, paymasterOptions, entryPointAddress, safe4337ModuleAddress})`

-The `Safe4337Pack` constructor method is used inside the `init()` method and should not be used directly.
-The different parameters are calculated or provided by the `init()` method.
+The `Safe4337Pack` constructor method is used within the `init()` method and should not be directly accessed.
+The parameters are calculated or provided by the `init()` method.

 ### `createTransaction(safe4337CreateTransactionProps)`

-Creates a `SafeOperation` using a batch of transactions.
+Create a `SafeOperation` by batching transactions.
 You can send multiple transactions to this method.
-Internally the SDK will bundle these transactions in a transaction batch that will be sent to the bundler as an `UserOperation`.
+The SDK internally bundles these transactions into a batch sent to the bundler as a `UserOperation`.

 **Parameters**